Clover Go

 Payment Acceptance

-- All Payment Types: Contactless (NFC), chip (EMV), and magstripe swipe
+- All payment types: Contactless (NFC), chip (EMV), and magstripe swipe

-- Mobile Wallets: Apple Pay, Google Pay, Samsung Pay
+- Mobile wallets: Apple Pay, Google Pay, Samsung Pay

 Business Management

-- Clover Dashboard: View sales, transactions, and reports from any device
+- Clover dashboard: View sales, transactions, and reports from any device

-- Employee Management: Track shifts and set role permissions
+- Employee management: Track shifts and set role permissions

-Clover Go vs. Competitors
+Clover Go vs. Square Reader vs. PayPal Zettle

 | Feature | Clover Go | Square Reader | PayPal Zettle |